qihanwu1/qihanwu1.github.io/_pages/research.md

 ---

-# 1. Object representation and perception
+# 1. Object representation and perceptionnnn

 I study the principles that guide object representation and perception, and extend those principles to structures that are not conventional objects but governed by similar principles.